oliveiraleo/mnc_NWDAF/README.md

 Please, check this [other file here](./VMs-setup.md#requirements)

+### Quick comparison between [Kim et al. 2022] and our work

+The authors of [[Kim et al. 2022]](https://doi.org/10.1109/ICCE53296.2022.9730290) implemented the NWDAF module and its submodules (MTLF and AnLF) integrated to free5GC, however, they used an image dataset as their ML functionality.

+First, a reprodction of [Kim et al. 2022]'s work was made (this README details the environment used in this process).
+After that, [another ML functionality](./ML_test_code/) closely related to Computer Networks field was implemented.
+Instead of using an image dataset, a [packet capture dataset](https://github.com/oliveiraleo/mnc_NWDAF/tree/mnc_Public-5G/ML_test_code/dataset) containing 6 captures of 1000 packets each was created.
+This dataset was used to test the new ML functionality and the instructions to reproduce the environment used for this second phase are located on [this other file here](./VMs-setup.md).

+Currently, the integration between [Kim et al. 2022]'s NWDAF and our ML functionality isn't finished yet, so Keras and TesorFlow are not being used on our experiment.

 ## Configuring the free5GC

 Detailed instructions won't be added here as it isn't in the scope of this document, however as a general advice you should [install](https://free5gc.org/guide/#free5gc-installation-guide) the free5GC project and then follow [these instructions](https://free5gc.org/guide/5-install-ueransim/#5-setting-free5gc-and-ueransim-parameters) configuring the IP address on AMF, SMF and UPF configuration files.